 Community Health Hub

-At Yamhill Community Care Organization, we strive to make our community a great place to live in.
+At Yamhill Community Care, we strive to make our community a great place to live in.
 We know that a healthy lifestyle isn’t just about seeing your doctor occasionally.
 There are many other different ways to improve the way you live.
 Yamhill CCO’s Community Health Hub is a group of people focused on finding our members the services they need.

 For more information please see our flyer CHW flyer